Last Updated on July 1, 2021 by Amy Geldean

 To illustrate the point, SEMRush ran over 30 tests on keywords without a geo-modifier compared to keywords with a geographic geo-modifier.
 In one example they used the focus keyword ‘debt relief’ and they compared it to the keyword ‘illinois debt relief’.
 What were the results?

 Well, in all the results, both the click-through-rate and the conversion rate were higher for the keywords that had a location next to them.
-The specific example above, for instance, had a 10-times higher click-through-rate and just over 250% increase in conversion rate when the keyword had the location.
+The specific example above, for instance, had a 10-times higher click-through-rate and just over 250% increase in conversion rate when it was a local keyword.